Naman-ghost/Object-dimensions-measurement-relative-to-A4-sheet/README.md

 Requirements:
-Python 3.x: Make sure Python 3.x is installed on your system.
+Python 3.0: Make sure Python 3.0 or above is installed on your system.
 OpenCV: For computer vision operations (contour detection, image warping, etc.).
 JSON: For storing and loading calibration data.
 Utlis: A custom utility module (presumed to be part of the project) that includes functions for contour detection, image warping, and distance calculations.